 Fill in your Google Business Profile.

 Complete Google Profile listing to enhance visibility in local search results and on Google Maps.
-It provides truly helpful features for businesses with a physical location, what is more, it’s absolutely free.
-Having reviews, showing up in maps, information about working hours, product availability, and even crowdedness - you can view all these thanks to Google’s business tools.
+It provides truly helpful features for businesses with a physical location.
+What is more, it’s absolutely free.
+Reviews, location in maps, information about working hours, product availability, and even crowdedness - you can view all these thanks to Google’s business tools.
 Get help from our Google My Business guide.

 Implement local schema markup.

-Structured data is a way to tell more about your website to search engines and enhance visibility.
+Structured data is a way to provide search engines with more information about your website and thus enhance your online visibility.
 Local schema markup is crucial for businesses.
 It gives NAP info: the business’s name and the address, phone number, and the website.

 Implement hreflangs to serve the right language version of your site.

 If you run a global website aimed at multiple locations, make sure you serve the right language version to users.
 One way of implementing multi-language websites is with the help of hreflang tags.
-Use WebSite Auditor website tools to implement hreflang tags automatically with no fuss.
+Use in-built website tools in WebSite Auditor to implement hreflang tags automatically with no fuss.

 Build local citations.